markmac99/weather/apis_services/maplin2mq/README.md

-# README for rtl433ToMQ
+# README for maplin2mq

-This code reads WH1080 / Maplin weatherstation data from MQTT and saves it to a file.
+This code reads WH1080 / Maplin weatherstation data from MQTT and posts it to my SQL database.
 It also augments it by adding feels_like and dewpoint values.

 ## Prerequisites
-You'll need to install `wh1080_433` from this repo to grab data from the weatherstation and post it to MQ.
+You must have a WH1080-compatible weatherstation such as the Maplin unit i have.
+You must have installed [rtl_433](https://github.com/merbanan/rtl_433.git) and configured it to publish data to MQTT.

+See [wh1080_433](https://github.com/markmac99/weather/tree/master/apis_services/wh1080_433) in this repository for how to do that.

-# Install the Service
+# Install the Software
-Clone this repo to `$HOME/source` and then edit `mqConfig.py` to reflect your MQ server details.
+Clone this repo to a location of your choice such as `$HOME/source`.

-Create a virtual environment named `pywws` and install the requirements in it with
+Create a python virtual environment named `pywws` and install the requirements:
 ``` bash
 python3 -m venv ~/venvs/pywws
 source ~/venvs/pywws/bin/activate
 pip install -r $HOME/source/requirements.txt
 ```

-You may need to edit the bash scripts to reflect your user's homedir.
-Mine was `/home/pi` but yours may be different
+Update *mqConfig.py* with the details of your MQTT server.
+Update *whconfig.py* with the details of your primary and backup SQL databases.

+# Install the Service
 Now you can install and start the services.
 ``` bash
 ./installservice.sh